-Rats are commonly known disease and virus carries.
-However, the Centre for Disease Control lists only about a dozen diseases transmitted directly by rodents, of which even less can be spread in Europe and the United States.
+Rats are commonly known for diseases and virus carriers.
+However, the Centre for Disease Control lists only about a dozen diseases transmitted directly by rodents, of which even fewer can be spread in Europe and the United States.
 Some of these include haemorrhagic fever with renal syndrome, hantavirus pulmonary syndrome, rat-bite fever, salmonella and others.
 You can get infected by coming in contact with rat urine, faeces or getting bitten by a diseased rat.

 The word “rodent” is derived from the Latin "rodere" which means “to gnaw”, a well-deserved name for their unstoppable nature of chewing on anything.
-An unnoticed or ignored rat or mice infestation can actually lead to substantial destruction to property, woodwork, water pipes, electric cables, paper, textile, in worst cases causing structural damage.
+An unnoticed or ignored rat or mice infestation can actually lead to substantial destruction of property, woodwork, water pipes, electric cables, paper, and textiles, and in the worst cases cause structural damage.

 Rats are generally shyer than mice, so spotting them while scavenging might be near impossible unless you are harbouring a substantial infestation.
 However, there are other tell-tale signs you can look for.
 The first step is to look for any indicators of rat presence.
 Such indicators include:

 - Rat droppings – Usually concentrated in specific areas such as kitchen cabinets, cupboards, drawers, bins.
 This occurs due to rats' tendency to produce up to 40 droppings per night, usually in places they feed.
 Droppings resemble large grains of rice – dark brown coloured and spindle-shaped.